devansh2853/Composio_Project1/Development_Log.md

    same code as connecting to google with just the the authconfig updated.
 Turned out to be quite simple this time.

 6. Using Notion's tools:
    This again proved to be quite a challenge without using an LLM.
-The tools had a detailed description in the docs, but there was no example of how to execute the code with something simple like composio.tools.execute() or composio.provider.execute()
+The tools had a detailed description in the docs, but there was no example of how to execute the code with something simple like composio.tools.execute() or composio.provider.execute().

+Day 3

+6. Setting Up Gemini:
+   I wanted to use an LLM for classification of the mails.
+It would be much easier if I could use an LLM provider for this as then the tool calls would be very easy.
+But Anthropic, OpenAI both require credits to use their API key, so I decided to go with Gemini.
+Composio doesn't support Gemini as a provider in TypeScript(javascript in my case).
+Because of this I had to resolve to using Gemini as a tool inside the project instead of the provider.
+This would mean I would have to handle parsing the response of Gemini myself.
+Connecting to Gemini was quite easy after generating the Auth Config on the dashboard.
+Executing the generate content tool was also quite easy.

+7. Classification:
+   Used gemini itself to generate a prompt that would determine if the mail contained an assignment allotment and return a JSON object consiting of appropriate key-value pairs.
+   Had a bit of issue in parsing the response object returned by gemini.
+Ultimately was able to do it by fine tuning the prompt and replacing the additional tokens being added by gemini.

+Day 4

+8. Setting up triggers: